 The Clinical Mental Health Counseling degree program is designed to provide students with theoretical and practical training and research skills along the lines of the scientist-practitioner model to prepare them to work in a variety of counseling and mental health settings and for acceptance into a doctoral program in psychology.
 Our Clinical Mental Health Counseling master’s degree also prepares students to become licensed professional counselors.

-The Master of Science in Clinical Mental Health Counseling program at Evangel University is designed to prepare students to become licensed professional counselors and/or to enter a doctoral program in counseling psychology.
-Courses are offered in the evening during the fall, spring and summer semesters.
+The Master of Science in Clinical Mental Health Counseling program at Evangel University is designed to prepare students to become licensed professional counselors.
+Courses are offered during afternoons and evenings in the fall, spring and summer semesters.
 The program has seven objectives:

 - Demonstrate knowledge and understanding of both counseling and human development theories and apply this information to demonstrate skills to diagnose and treat persons with psychological disorders